 G.1.2.1 Generic OFDMA Channel Noise Generator (OCNG)

-The OCNG pattern is used in a test for modelling allocations of unused resources in the channel bandwidth to virtual IAB-MTs (which are not under test).
-The OCNG pattern comprises PDCCH and PDSCH transmissions to the virtual IAB-MTs.
+The OCNG pattern is used in a test for modelling allocations of unused resources in the channel bandwidth to virtual NCR-MTs (which are not under test).
+The OCNG pattern comprises PDCCH and PDSCH transmissions to the virtual NCR-MTs.

 G.1.2.1.1 OCNG pattern 1: Generic OCNG pattern for all unused REs